Skip to main content

 • Muzzleloaders: Equipment as described as legal in the muzzleloader section.

 • Arrow rifles: A device that fires an arrow or bolt solely by the use of unignited compressed gas as the propellant.
 Legal arrow rifles will maintain a minimum of 2000psi and have a visible pressure gauge to prove proper pressure.
 Legal arrows and bolts for deer shall be a minimum of 18 inches in length with fletching for stability and fitted with a broadhead hunting type point not less than 7/8 inches wide, including mechanical broadheads meeting these dimensions when fully open.
-Arrow rifles are only to be used during open rifle seasons and are not permitted during archery or muzzleloader seasons.
+Arrow rifles are only to be used during open rifle seasons and are not permitted during archery season.

 • Suppressors (Silencers): Hunters are allowed to use legally acquired and possessed suppressors on both private and public lands.

-• Illegal devices: Fully automatic firearms, laser sights (unless certified 100% disabled or legally blind) thermal tracking devices, and light enhancement devices (including nightscopes) from sunset to sunrise.
+• Illegal devices: Fully automatic firearms, laser sights (unless certified 100% disabled or legally blind), thermal tracking devices, and light enhancement devices (including nightscopes) from sunset to sunrise.

 Muzzleloader